nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

       the mean values of *x* and *y*.
 The default is False.

-   -  **mean_marker_options**: (dict) A dictionary of options to be passed to the pylab.axvline and pylab.axhline methods that draw the mean\_marker.
+   -  **mean_marker_options**: (dict) A dictionary of options to be passed to the pyplot.axvline and pyplot.axhline methods that draw the mean\_marker.

-   -  **hold**: (bool) If this is False pylab.show() is called before this method exits.
-If it is True pylab.show() is not called.
+   -  **hold**: (bool) If this is False pyplot.show() is called before this method exits.
+If it is True pyplot.show() is not called.
 The default is False.

-   -  **plot_options**: These are optional keyword arguments that are passed to the pylab.plot method.
+   -  **plot_options**: These are optional keyword arguments that are passed to the pyplot.plot method.
 For example ms=0.1 decreases the size of the dots in the plot.

 gummy properties and methods related to display and formatting